Show Descriptions

 Kore wa Zombie Desu ka?

-Anime TV series screening at regular monthly Metro Anime meetings, starting
+Anime TV series screened at regular monthly Metro Anime meetings, starting

 Japanese light novel series written by